JustinData/GA-WDI-Work/w05/Aby/blabber/project.md

 Scope: Build out features so that users can add friends and send messages to them.

 1.)
 User can find other users by name since email addresses can be obscure.
+2.)
+A user can see if they're signed in or not.